 🚨 European countries will end up with the political regimes their digital spaces deserve.

 In the first image below, on top, the social structure of climate change debates on Mastodon: a cohesive community that concentrates on climate science, the issues of governance and climate justice and energy.
-On the same image, bottom, the polarized social structure on X, with its bunch of deniers (see our study on http://climatoscope.org ).
+On the same image, bottom, the polarized social structure on X, with its bunch of deniers (see our study on climatoscope.org ).

 Second image, the climate change topics on Mastodon.
 A healty landscape without toxic content from skeptics.
 Congrat Masto !